codebendervt/oldguard/docs/src/setup.md

 > Note this is best used on a linux enviroment
 ### Requirements

-The Deno runtime is required to run the old guard Linux
+The Deno runtime is required to run the the toolcbain

 ```bash
 curl -fsSL https://deno.land/x/install/install.sh | sudo DENO_INSTALL=/usr/local sh